 series trend line for discrete clouds observed on Mars during

-an observer is likely to see in future apparitions for a
+observer is likely to see in future apparitions for a particular

-particular season.
-This study has been extended to include the
+season.
+This study has been extended to include the 1965

-Using the first study to test the second time series model it
+the first study to test the second time series model it was

-was determined that a very close correlation exists between the
+determined that a very close correlation exists between the two

 Plot 1.
 Two-part plot of Martian discrete clouds of the average number and trend-adjusted seasonal indices from 1969 through 1985.
 Top plot represents the average number of clouds observed per degree Ls.
 Bottom plot gives the seasonal indices for the number of clouds observed.
 A probability index (dashed line) was derived from additional information and tables based on the number of clouds seen per degree Ls by more than one observer.